lufinkey/react-native-spotify/README.md

 	* *Returns*

-		An object with the current player state.
+		An object with the current player state, or null if the player has not been initialized.

 		The state properties are:

 		* **playing** - boolean indicating whether the player is playing
 		* **repeating** - boolean indicating whether the player is repeating
 		* **shuffling** - boolean indicating whether the player is shuffling
 		* **activeDevice** - boolean indicating whether the current device is the one playing
 		* **position** - the position of the player in the current track, in seconds

+* **getPlaybackStateAsync**( ( *playbackState*? ) => {} )

+	Gives the player's current state, but passes the result to a callback rather than returning it.

+	* *Parameters*

+		* **playbackState** - An object with the current player state, or null if the player has not been initialized.
+See getPlaybackState for the object's properties